Theddlethorpe Lifeboat Station: History

 Theddlethorpe Lifeboat Station opened when the Lincolnshire Coast Shipwreck Association placed a lifeboat there in 1828.
 She was a 22-foot lifeboat built by William Plenty, costing £143.
 A boathouse was constructed at a further cost of just over £64, and John Bell was appointed Coxswain.
 This first Theddlethorpe lifeboat, which was unnamed, was launched on service 10 times over a 35 year period, and is credited with the rescue of 27 lives.
 Between 1830–1832, the Theddlethorpe boat was temporarily placed at Donna Nook Lifeboat Station, as their old boat was deemed unfit, and a new boat was being built.

-In 1864, the LCSA handed over control of their 6 lifeboat stations, including Theddlethorpe, to the RNLI.
+In 1864, the LCSA handed over control of their six lifeboat stations, including Theddlethorpe, to the RNLI.
 The RNLI immediately placed an order for a new lifeboat with Forrestt of Limehouse, London, a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat), one with sails and (8) oars, which cost £216-1s-0d.
 A carriage was provided at £83, and a new boathouse was constructed, costing £160.
-The total cost was met by a gift from a Mrs. Caslake and 'friend'.
+The total cost was met by a gift from a Mrs. Carslake and 'friend'.
 The lifeboat arrived in Theddlethorpe on 20 October 1864, and at a ceremony was named Dorinda and Barbara.
-Dorinda and Barbara would be launched just 4 times over the next 7 years, but is credited with rescuing 41 lives.
+Dorinda and Barbara would be launched just four times over the next seven years, but is credited with rescuing 41 lives.

-The third, and last, lifeboat to serve at Theddlethorpe, was again funded by Mrs Caslake and 'friend', and again named Dorinda and Barbara (ON 29).
-A 30-foot Norfolk and Suffolk-class non-self-righting lifeboat, costing £145, and built by Beeching of Great Yarmouth, she arrived on service on 17 October 1871.
+The third, and last, lifeboat to serve at Theddlethorpe, was again funded by Mrs Carslake and 'friend', and again named Dorinda and Barbara (ON 29).
+A 30-foot Norfolk and Suffolk-class non-self-righting lifeboat, costing £145, and built by James Beeching of Great Yarmouth, arrived on service on 17 October 1871.
 She would launch 11 times, and rescue 19.

 Theddlethorpe Lifeboat Station was closed in 1882.
 A new station was opened at in 1883.
 The lifeboat Dorinda and Barbara (ON 29) was relocated to Southwold No.2 station, renamed Quiver No.2.
 No evidence remains of the former lifeboat station.